wlangera/targets-workshop-2025/README.md

 Workshop of {[targets](https://books.ropensci.org/targets/)} R package INBO 2025.

+The slides are provided in `slides/slides.qmd`.
+They can be rendered using different tools as explained [here](https://quarto.org/docs/get-started/hello/rstudio.html#rendering).

 ## Which packages to install for completing the exercises.

 To work on the exercises, install the following packages.